microsoftgraph/msgraph-sdk-powershell/src/Identity.Organization/Identity.Organization/docs/v1.0-beta/New-MgOrganization.md

   - `[Service <String>]`: The name of the service; for example, 'Exchange'.
   - `[ServicePlanId <String>]`: A GUID that identifies the service plan.

-BODYPARAMETER <IMicrosoftGraphOrganization>: The organization resource represents an instance of global settings and resources which operate and are provisioned at the tenant-level.
+BODYPARAMETER <IMicrosoftGraphOrganization1>: The organization resource represents an instance of global settings and resources which operate and are provisioned at the tenant-level.
   - `[DeletedDateTime <DateTime?>]`:
   - `[Id <String>]`: Read-only.
   - `[AssignedPlans <IMicrosoftGraphAssignedPlan[]>]`: The collection of service plans associated with the tenant.
 Not nullable.